awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 In a future release of the AWS CDK, "new style" stack synthesis will become the default, but for now we need to opt in using the feature flag\.

-## Define pipelines<a name="cdk_pipeline_define"></a>
+## Define a pipeline<a name="cdk_pipeline_define"></a>

+Your CDK Pipelines application will include at least two stacks: one that represents the pipeline itself, and one or more stacks that represent the application deployed through it\.
+Stacks can also be grouped into *stages*, which you can use to deploy copies of infrastructure stacks to different environments\.
+For now, we'll consider the pipeline, and later delve into the application it will deploy\.

-The construct [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.CdkPipeline.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.CdkPipeline.html) is the construct that represents a CDK Pipeline\.
-When you instantiate `CdkPipeline` in a stack, you define the source location for the pipeline as well as the build commands\.
-For example, the following defines a pipeline whose source is stored in a GitHub repository, and includes a build step for a TypeScript application\.
-The Pipeline will be provisioned in account `111111111111` and region `eu-west-1`\.
+The construct [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.CodePipeline.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.CodePipeline.html) is the construct that represents a CDK Pipeline that uses AWS CodePipeline as its deployment engine\.
+When you instantiate `CodePipeline` in a stack, you define the source location for the pipeline \(e\.g\. a GitHub repository\) and the commands to build the app\.
+For example, the following defines a pipeline whose source is stored in a GitHub repository, and includes a build step for a TypeScript CDK application\.
+Fill in the information about your GitHub repo where indicated\.

+**Note**
+By default, the pipeline authenticates to GitHub using a personal access token stored in Secrets Manager under the name `github-token`\.

+You'll also need to update the instantiation of the pipeline stack to specify the AWS account and region\.

 ------
 #### [ TypeScript ]